 Which Restaurant Should I Choose?

 If you're choosing where to eat, think about the places that offer you the most options — even fast-food places have healthy choices on their menus.
 Whenever possible, look for nutritional facts on the meal you plan to order — like calorie, carbohydrate, and fat content.
 This information is available in many chain restaurants (you may need to ask for it) or online.
-Or ask your server what's in the food you're eating.

 Don't worry — you're not limited to places that serve only soy burgers and carrot sticks.
 If you can order a meal that includes a good balance of proteins, fats, and carbohydrates, you're doing OK.
 But if you find that certain restaurants don't offer many vegetable choices or that they only serve fried food that's covered in cheese, you might want to pick a place that offers more options.

 You might find that there are more healthy breakfast choices — like yogurt, fresh fruit, and scrambled eggs — for you at the diner than at the coffeehouse, so convincing your friends to chow down on diner food is one option.